sarah-pritchard/sarah-pritchard/README.md

 - 👋 Hi, I’m @sarah-pritchard.
-I'm finishing my B.S. mathematics at Georgia Tech and applying to PhD programs in math.
+I'm finishing my B.S in mathematics at Georgia Tech and applying to PhD programs in pure math.
 - 👀 I’m interested in knot theory, geometry, and low-dimensional topology.
 - 📫 Reach me at pritchasj@gatech.edu